Euro floored as SNB decision puts spotlight on ECB, franc surges

 The euro suffered its biggest one-day drop against the Swiss franc in history after the Swiss National Bank (SNB) stunned markets by suddenly abandoning its long-held pledge to keep the franc above 1.20 per euro.

-After falling 30 percent in a matter of minutes, the euro has since clawed back to 0.9828 Swiss francs, but that still left it down 19 percent.
+After falling 30 percent in a matter of minutes, the euro has since clawed back to 0.9828 Swiss francs EURCHF=R, but that still left it down 19 percent.

-The loss of Swiss support for the euro saw the single currency slide across the board to reach as low as $1.15675, a trough not seen since November 2003, before recovering a bit of ground to last stand at $1.1636.
+The loss of Swiss support for the euro saw the single currency slide across the board to reach as low as $1.15675 EUR=, a trough not seen since November 2003, before recovering a bit of ground to last stand at $1.1636.

 Dealers assumed the Swiss had moved with the knowledge that the ECB would take the plunge into full scale quantitative easing at its policy meeting on Jan.
 22.